reema0814/mslearn-fabric/Instructions/Labs/05-analyze-spark.md

    Use the code in this notebook to explore sales order data.
     ```

-4. Click anywhere in the notebook outside of the cell to stop editing it and see the rendered markdown.
+4.Click anywhere in the notebook outside of the cell to exit editing mode and view the rendered markdown.

 ### Task 3: Load data into a dataframe